JSS University Mysore 2025

 A single correct answer carries 4 marks.

-One mark will be deducted for every wrong answer.
+One mark is deducted for every wrong answer.

-Unattempted or unanswered questions will not carry any mark.
+Unattempted or unanswered questions does not carry any mark.

 If a candidate attempts more than one answer to the same question, it will be considered an incorrect response and will be negatively marked.